BricL/CC3.WebZipBundle/README.md

    <p align="center"><img src="doc/img/extension_manager.png" width="450"></p>

 (*Note：You can also check out the official docs for installation instrucctions [【擴展 安装与分享】](https://docs.cocos.com/creator/3.8/manual/zh/editor/extension/install.html) 。*)

 ## How to Use

-1. Go to `Build Setting` and select the `web-zip-bundle` option from the dropdown.
+1. Go to `Build Setting` and add a `New Build Task` by selecting the platform as `WebMobile`.
+Then, choose the `web-zip-bundle` option from the dropdown.

    * Enable：Turn on/off the extension